 Ali Parsa founded Babylon in 2013, intending to provide more accessible and affordable healthcare for everyone with the help of AI.

 Babylon is among the UK’s top HealthTech and AI companies that got its unicorn status in 2019 with over a $2B valuation.
 The company raised around £454M in funds at the same round it became a unicorn.
-The investment is the largest fundraise in Europe and the US digital health industry, according to Babylon’s claim.
-Recently, it went public in October 2021 on New York Stock Exchange.
+The investment is the largest fundraising in Europe and the US digital health industry, according to Babylon’s claim.
+It went public in October 2021 on New York Stock Exchange.
 Between the years 2020 and 2022, they managed to raise funds three more times, and have raised a total of £901bn to date.

 CMR Surgical is a HealthTech startup from Cambridge, founded by Luke Hares, Mark Slack, and Martin Frost.
 Its surgical robots increase the efficiency and accuracy of surgeons in critical operations.